Synthetic Time Series Generation via Complex Networks: Empirical Evaluation

 \subsection{Datasets}

-To evaluate the proposed methodology, we employed two distinct types of time series datasets: 1) the \textit{artificiality dataset}, consisting of simulated time series models designed to provide a controlled environment for analysing; and 2) the \textit{real dataset}, composing actual smart meter readings that reflect real usage patterns and variability.
+Two distinct time series datasets are considered: 1) the \textit{artificial dataset}, consisting of simulated time series models designed to provide a controlled environment for methodological evaluation; and 2) the \textit{real dataset}, consisting of smart meter readings that reflect real usage patterns and inherent variability.